 The TCL 5 Series has a motion interpolation feature to interpolate 30 fps content up to 60 fps.
 It looks okay with slow scenes, like when there's dialogue, but there are noticeable artifacts with fast-moving objects that could get distracting.

 The TCL 5 Series has low input lag for a responsive gaming experience.
-The amount of lag is inconsistent depending on the signal because it's surprisingly lower with VRR enabled than not, but most people won't notice any difference.

 Unlike the TCL 5 Series/S535 2020 QLED, this TV supports both HDR10+ and Dolby Vision.
-It's because Google TVs support both, but Roku doesn't support HDR10+.

 Despite having a dedicated speaker below the bottom bezel, the frequency response is mediocre.
 It gets fairly loud and has a somewhat well-balanced sound profile, but it doesn't produce much bass, if any at all.